shyama088/Akeed-Restaurant-Recommendation/README.md

 For a given customer at a given location number and restaurant, predict if the customer will order from the restaurant or not.
 The goal is to make customized recommendations to the customer.
-Therefore it is a recommendation.
-It can also be seen as a classification problem (if the user will order or not order from a restaurant
+Therefore it is a recommendation problem.
+It can also be seen as a classification problem (if the user will order or not order from a restaurant.
+If the predicted value is 1, it implies that the the given restauarant is recommended to the customer

 3. **Business constraints**